 Buying a home is one of the most exciting and most expensive investments you’ll ever make.
 That’s why it pays to take care of it.
 Knowing how to identify the early signs of structural issues with your foundation has the potential to extend the life of your home and save you thousands in repairs.
 Not to mention a whole lot of headache.
 And while you might think your home’s foundation is in tip-top shape it’s never a bad idea to take a second look.
-That’s why we reached out to the experts in foundation repair and restoration from Miami to Portland in an effort to provide you with a few tips to help identify your home’s foundation problems.
+That’s why we reached out to the experts in foundation repair and restoration from Manhattan to Portland in an effort to provide you with a few tips to help identify your home’s foundation problems.
 So sit back and learn how simple it can be to protect one of your most valuable investments.

 Key indicators of foundation issues

 Recognizing possible residential foundation issues is rather simple.
 Some of the easiest things to look for are cracked drywall, unlevel floors, doors that stick or stay open, or stair-step cracks in the brick.
 Maintaining proper drainage around your home and having a yearly plumbing test are things every homeowner can do to prevent issues. – Foamworx

 Keep soil moisture consistent

 Keeping moisture content relatively consistent around your home is key to avoid significant movement of your foundation when seasonal changes occur.
 That means watering your yard adequately when the weather is hot and dry and making sure water drains properly when wet weather persists. – Structured Foundation Repairs Houston